-Choosing a theme and decor go hand in hand.
-I have an entire post on how to choose a wedding theme here!
-It’s a smart idea to choose your theme first and then choose decor with your theme in mind.
+Choosing a vibe and decor go hand in hand.
+It’s a smart idea to figure out the vibe/mood of your wedding first and then choose decor with it in mind.

-For example, if you’ve decided on a Southern Charm theme, your decor will be inspired by charming Southern elements.
+For example, if you’ve decided you want your wedding to have a Southern Charm vibe, your decor will be inspired by charming Southern elements.
 Think: shades of blue, rustic wood accents, gold-accented glassware, vintage chandeliers, and charming party favours like personalized jars of jam or honey.

 3. Colour Palette

-Your colour palette, along with your theme, will also help inform your decor decisions.
-Your colour palette should fit with your theme as well as be guided by your personal aesthetic and preferences.
+Your colour palette, along with your mood, will also help inform your decor decisions.
+Your colour palette should fit with your vibe/mood as well as be guided by your personal aesthetic and preferences.

 Choose shades that complement each other- typically around three to five colours make up a palette and work well together.
 Your decor should incorporate your colours, as well as the overall style of your wedding.